 The town is all about fishing (you'll immediately notice many fishing boats in a small harbor, Mandrač), food (you'll find here some of the best seafood restaurants in all Istria), and camping (two big campsites in such a small town).

-Novigrad doesn't have so many hotels like other coastal towns, and it has an excellent vibe, but it’s never overcrowded.
-Don't leave Istria without visiting Novigrad.
-If you aren't staying there, you still might find interesting things to do in Novigrad.
+Novigrad doesn't have so many hotels like other coastal towns in Istria and it is less crowded than Porec or Rovinj.
+Don't leave Istria without visiting Novigrad!
+If you aren't staying there, you still might visit it for a day or two and enjoy some of the many things to do in Novigrad.

 Things to do in Novigrad

-Other items displayed here include different nautical charts, nautical and medical instruments, porcelain, handmade embroidery and other things from around the world, and particularly Far East.
-There is also a collection of flags of all nation whose ships were present in the Adriatic in the past two centuries.
+Other items displayed here include different nautical charts, nautical and medical instruments, porcelain, handmade embroidery, and other things from around the world, and particularly the Far East.
+There is also a collection of flags of all nations whose ships were present in the Adriatic in the past two centuries.

-Lapidarium Museum is a home to the collection of stone monuments.
+Lapidarium Museum is home to the collection of stone monuments.
 The monuments date from the first to the eighteenth century.
-Interesting place to visit with children, it will impress everyone interested in ancient history and its modern interpretation.
+Interesting place to visit with children, especially if you are interested in ancient history and its modern interpretation.

 Tickets: 10 Kn adults (14 years and older)